karhohs/raspberry_pi_temp_sensor/README.md

    sudo apt-get upgrade -y
    ```

- 1. Reduce gpu memory dedicated to system, because it is run in headless mode.
+ 1. Reduce gpu memory dedicated to the os, because it is run in headless mode and does need to support a desktop gui.
     1. `sudo nano /boot/config.txt`
        1. add the line `gpu_mem=16`